sf-wdi-24/rails_bog_app/readme.md

 # <img src="https://cloud.githubusercontent.com/assets/7833470/10899314/63829980-8188-11e5-8cdd-4ded5bcb6e36.png" height="60"> Rails Bog App

-Researchers are collecting data on a local bog and need an app to quickly record field data.
-Your goal is to create a **Bog App**.

 | Objectives |
 | :--- |
 | Review **CRUD** in the context of a Rails application, especially **updating** and **deleting** a resource. |
 | Implement **form helpers** and **partials** in a  Rails application. |

+Researchers are collecting data on a local bog and need an app to quickly record field data.
+Your goal is to create a **Bog App**.

-If you get stuck at any point, feel free to reference the <a href="https://github.com/sf-wdi-24/rails_bog_app/tree/solution" target="_blank">working solution code</a>.
+If you get stuck at any point, feel free to reference the <a href="https://github.com/sf-wdi-24/rails_bog_app/tree/solution" target="_blank">solution branch</a>.

 ## Background